jfr3000/drip/CONTRIBUTING.md

   - 🔮 open source
   - 🩸 feminist and gender inclusive
   - 🔒 secure: data entered stays with that person/on their device
-  - 🔬 science based: we implemented the sympto-thermal method
+  - 🔬 science-based: we implemented the sympto-thermal method

 This means that we will never implement anything that contradicts these core values.
 Some examples: We will never build a cloud integration, we will never make an ovulation prediction.